 Note that external peer reviewers are selected with regard to both their scientific expertise and the absence of conflict-of-interest issues.
 Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.

-The questions below are provided to the merit reviewers to elaborate the criteria established by regulation, as well as the additional criterion:
+The questions below are provided to the merit reviewers to elaborate the criteria established by regulation:

 SCIENTIFIC AND/OR TECHNICAL MERIT OF THE PROJECT